saysimple/saysimple-plugin-devkit/README.md

 Finally restart the saysimple devkit and you should be able to develop in realtime.
 This works for both packages who are installed locally and from npm.

+_You need to restart the devKit if changes in the package.json are made_

 # Understanding and developing the app